 It is Connie’s belief that most children, adolescents, and adults can be treated successfully with appropriate therapy and family involvement.
 She understands that parents must be listened to, understood, and believed before they can trust her to help them and their children.
+Connie also believes that, with appropriate pre-adoption counseling, parents can learn how to cope effectively with the unique needs of adopted children.

 When treating children and adolescents, Connie meets with parents on the initial visit, in order to take a complete history on the family and to review records from other professionals.
 Children join their parents for subsequent visits.
 The goal of treatment is to heal relationships between family members.
 Connie will observe children in their classrooms, and will make recommendations to school personnel, as needed.
 She also provides Expert Witness testimony in cases related to attachment and adoption.